table

 Table with header cells in the top row only

-• In Chrome – looks good, the table is represented correctly. th=column header and td=cell.
+. - In Edge – looks good, the table is represented correctly.

 Table with row headers in the first column only